mmuller88/mmblog/content/newsletter-30/index.md

 <https://dev.to/syeo66/why-do-i-think-snapshot-tests-are-a-bad-idea-1imp>

-An interesting explanation of why snapshot testing is a bad idea.
+An interesting explenation why snapshot testing is a bad idea.

 Thanks a lot to the author [Red Ochsenbein](https://dev.to/syeo66)